HoiskolensChemikerforening/hc-backend/README.md

 #### Install requirements
 Install PostgreSQL for your OS.

 Create a virtual environment with Python 3.6+.
-Note that the project is incompatible with Python 3.10+.
+Note that the project is incompatible with Python versions above 3.10 and the tests are run in Python 3.7.

 Run the following to install requirements for the project.
 ```shell